 If you arrive late in the evening you should spend the night in Tallinn.
 There are different hotels and hostels where you can find accommodation in Tallinn.

-Trains for Tartu from Tallinn train station leave 3-4 times a day, and it takes 2 hours to get to Tartu.
+Trains for Tartu from Tallinn train station leave 11 times a day, and it takes 2 hours to get to Tartu.
 The train station is situated just outside the Tallinn Old Town and sea port, a taxi or tram No. 2 (from the port) can take you there ("Balti jaam" stop).
-Trains are rather comfortable and you can use WiFi in the first class.
+There is also Ülemiste station which is less than 1 km from Tallinn Airport (by tram from airport to Ülemiste ~7 minutes and walking ~12 minutes).

 If it is your first time in Tartu, it is best to take a taxi to get to your final destination in the city.
 Most taxi drivers speak some English and all taxis are equipped with meters.